All Posts By

 Meso joined forces

+Despite the obvious difficulties, the entire Meso community got to work.
+The administrative staff, teachers, parents, and students accepted the challenge, and three days after the closure, everyone had jumped on the “Homeschool train”.
 Virtual classes began and continued with the support of Facebook groups where everybody shared important information, and bolstered by the determination of the entire community.
 Teachers and students shared scientific, artistic, and other challenges to maintain contact with each other.

 Our comeback from COVID-19